-To try your own lemon balm infusion, simply steep fresh or dried lemon balm leaves in boiling water.
+To try your lemon balm infusion, simply steep fresh or dried lemon balm leaves in boiling water.

 HELPS WITH: dull skin, anti-aging, immunity

-We love herbal teas or a good cup of earl grey, but sometimes the heart wants something with a fruity twist.
+We love herbal teas or a good cup of Earl Grey, but sometimes the heart wants something with a fruity twist.
 Take things in a tropical direction with a tart, refreshing cup of hibiscus tea.